Killing Rats With Salt + How it Works

 3. Rat chow and salt

 Rat chow is a diet designed to support rats’ breeding, growth, and development in a laboratory or testing environment.
 Combine about 950g of rat chow with 80g of salt and put it in a container or bowl.
-The killer diet needs proper blending so that rats can eat it all without getting overwhelmed with the burning sensation.
+The killer diet needs proper blending so rats can eat it all without getting overwhelmed with the burning sensation.

 Killing rats with salt and detergent